Lightstreamer/helm-charts/DEPLOYMENT.md

 #### Other Loggers

-The default configuration includes loggers for third-party libraries used by the Lightstreamer Broker.
-These loggers are pre-configured to handle typical scenarios and generally do not require modification.
-However, you can adjust their settings if specific logging behavior is needed.

-Refer to the comments in the [values.yaml](charts/lightstreamer/values.yaml#L1039) file for more details about these loggers and their default configurations.
+The default configuration includes loggers for third-party libraries used by the Broker.
+These loggers typically do not require modification.
+Refer to the comments in the [values.yaml](charts/lightstreamer/values.yaml#L1039) file for more details.

 Example configuration:
 ```yaml